RedHatInsights/backstage-plugin-openshift/plugins/openshift/README.md

-# kubernetes
+# openshift

-Welcome to the kubernetes plugin!
+Welcome to the openshift plugin!

 _This plugin was created through the Backstage CLI_

 ## Getting started

-Your plugin has been added to the example app in this repository, meaning you'll be able to access it by running `yarn start` in the root directory, and then navigating to [/kubernetes-deployments](http://localhost:3000/kubernetes-deployments).
+Your plugin has been added to the example app in this repository, meaning you'll be able to access it by running `yarn start` in the root directory, and then navigating to [/openshift-deployments](http://localhost:3000/openshift-deployments).

 You can also serve the plugin in isolation by running `yarn start` in the plugin directory.
 This method of serving the plugin provides quicker iteration speed and a faster startup and hot reloads.